One-way traffic

 One-way traffic (or uni-directional traffic) is traffic that moves in a single direction.
 A one-way street is a street either facilitating only one-way traffic, or designed to direct vehicles to move in one direction.
 One-way streets typically result in higher traffic flow as drivers may avoid encountering oncoming traffic or turns through oncoming traffic.
 Residents may dislike one-way streets due to the circuitous route required to get to a specific destination, and the potential for higher speeds adversely affecting pedestrian safety.
 Some studies even challenge the original motivation for one-way streets, in that the circuitous routes negate the claimed higher speeds.

 Signage

 General signs

 Signs are posted showing which direction the vehicles can move in: commonly an upward arrow, or on a T junction where the main road is one-way, an arrow to the left or right.
 At the end of the street through which vehicles may not enter, a prohibitory traffic sign "Do Not Enter", "Wrong Way", or "No Entry" sign is posted, e.g. with that text, or a round red sign with a white horizontal bar.
 Sometimes one portion of a street is one-way, another portion two-way.
 An advantage of one-way streets is that drivers do not have to watch for vehicles coming in the opposite direction on this type of street.

+A number of European countries, including Russia and post-Soviet states, use one-way rectangular road signs with a white arrow on a blue background.
+In Russia and post-Soviet countries, such signs are called as "Exit to a one-way road" (Выезд на дорогу с односторонним движением) and are placed in front of an intersection, often in combination with a Yield sign or Priority road sign.

+Rectangular one-way traffic signs in different countries of the world may have such inscriptions inside the arrow: